flexcompute-readthedocs/flow360-helpcenter/docs/04.top-bar/01.project-tree/README.md

 ### 🎯 Component Actions

 When clicking on a component in the project tree, a menu of available actions appears.
-Below are the common actions for different components:
+Below are the available actions:

 <div align="center">
   <img src="./Figures/details.png" width="50%" alt="details"/>